mzdun/proj-flow/docs/source/commands/bootstrap.rst

 -----------

-This command does nearly nothing, but when it is paired with ``./flow`` helper, it is the simplest way to finish ``cxx-flow`` bootstrapping, where the helper creates a virtual environment as needed and installs a compatible version of the package.
+This command does nearly nothing, but when it is paired with ``./flow`` helper, it is the simplest way to finish ``proj-flow`` bootstrapping, where the helper creates a virtual environment as needed and installs a compatible version of the package.